AlinaFahim/Ai266-spring22/Assign 3/readme.md

  2. AQSA HUSSAIN TAHIR:

     Kaggel is a new platform for me.So at start I faced difficulty in using this platform but now I know that how to submit predictions.

+  3. HAFSA KANWAL :

+      For the new user,kaggle is difficult to use.So I faced some difficulty in using kaggle but later on I try to work on kaggle and submit prediction.